jowdd/MotorPH-OOP/README.md

 - **Employee**
 	- Access to personal DTR, leave application, and own payslip.

-## ⚙️ How to Run the Application

-1. **Clone or download** this repository.
-2. Open the project in your IDE (e.g., IntelliJ or VS Code with Java support).
-3. Ensure **JDK 21** is installed and configured.
-4. Build/compile the project (Maven or IDE build).
-5. Run the main class: `com.group.motorph.Main`.
-6. Sign in using one of the test accounts above (e.g., username `admin`, password `password`).

 ## 📋 Application Module Overview

 - **Login Screen**